simh/simh/README.md

 ## WHAT'S NEW since the Open SIMH fork

-All Simulator updates on Open SIMH will be present in this repository, and any changes to the master branch code in this repository authored by anyone except Mark Pizzolato may be posted as pull requestss on the Open simh repo.
+All Simulator updates on Open SIMH will be present in this repository, and any changes to the master branch code in this repository authored by anyone except Mark Pizzolato may be posted as pull requests on the Open simh repo.

-### Mark Pizzolato's changes not present in the Open SIMH repo:
+### Mark Pizzolato's changes only present in the simh/simh repo and not present in the Open SIMH repo:

 #### Visible changes to SCP (the simulator framework or command execution environment)